Colorizable Product Preparation Guide

 Use Special Layer Names

-- Name all layers to colorize with a special layer name syntax:
+Open your graphics in graphics editor and name all layers to colorize with a special layer name syntax: la|Layer Name

 (optional) - layer group.